 Family law attorneys tend to have people talk to us about subjects they usually reserve for their priest, pastor, or best friend.
 It allows us to learn more about the person and best help them in their family law case.

 What it also does is help us to guide future clients better because we will have a better idea of the problems that affect families going through child custody and divorce situations.
-Today’s blog post from the Law Office of Bryan Fagan, PLLC will discuss the issues of mental health and substance abuse in the context of family law cases.
+Today’s blog post from the Law Office of Bryan Fagan, PLLC, will discuss the issues of mental health and substance abuse in the context of family law cases.

 Concerns aplenty go along with substance abuse and mental health issues

-Substance abuse is difficult to prove in court
+Substance abuse is difficult to prove in court.

-If you intend to prove to a judge that your spouse has a substance abuse problem be prepared to prove it in court.
+If you intend to prove to a judge that your spouse has a substance abuse problem, be prepared to prove it in court.
 The fact is that it is not easy to prove to a judge that your spouse has substance abuse problems.

 Your perceptions may not always be the reality of the situation.
-The other concept that we must seriously consider as well is that people are not always honest when asked questions about issues related to their family law case.
+The other concept that we must seriously consider is that people are not always honest when asked questions about issues related to their family law case.

 How to protect your children from a spouse who is addicted to drugs or alcohol

 Some of you may find yourself in a situation where your spouse is addicted to drugs and alcohol.
 An addict is someone whose addiction is having a profound effect on their relationships with other people.
 It will not be difficult to identify an addict, especially your children.
 They may even perceive differences in your spouse before you can.